-Considerations underway in 2004 for alternatives through the Millsboro vicinity involved either upgrading U.S. 113 through town or building new bypass.
-A preliminary concept by DelDOT was unveiled for the project in June 2004.2 However in June 2007, area residents successfully lobbied lawmakers against the DelDOT proposal to construct a new freeway linking U.S. 113 south of Millsboro with the Milford Bypass along Delaware 1.
+Considerations underway in 2004 for alternatives through the Millsboro vicinity involved either upgrading U.S. 113 town or building new bypass.
+A preliminary concept by DelDOT was unveiled for the project in June 2004.2 However in June 2007, area residents successfully lobbied lawmakers against the DelDOT proposal to construct a new freeway linking U.S. 113 south of Millsboro with the Milford Bypass along SR 1.
 DelDOT recommended the route and was ready to begin design when the Joint Bond Bill Committee adopted language that blocked the project from moving forward.3

 Seven months later, the eastern bypass of Millsboro, Dagsboro and Frankford for U.S. 113 was again rejected by area residents, ultimately shelving the proposal in February 2008.4 Subsequent hearings held by DelDOT in September 2013 revealed waning support for a new limited access route for U.S. 113 in the Millsboro-South Area.
 Furthermore, landowner opposition led to the withdraw of the Blue Alternate.
-Instead community input favored a scaled back alternative included a two-lane connector to Delaware 24 around Millsboro and expansion to six lanes along U.S. 113 through Millsboro.
+Instead community input favored a scaled back alternative included a two-lane connector to SR 24 around Millsboro and expansion to six lanes along U.S. 113 through Millsboro.
 These were incorporated in the Public Workshop held on October 15, 2015.

 U.S. 113 - Delaware Mileage: 36.96